Insurance License Renewal

 A producer who successfully completes an approved course may not repeat the course within 2 calendar years of its original completion date.

 WebCE provides online, printable certificates of completion in Colorado.
 Certificates of completion will be available to print online immediately after a final exam is passed.
 Producers must keep a copy of each certificate of completion for 5 years.

 Instant Reporting: Insurance CE credits are immediately reported to Sircon upon course completion.

 Insurance CE Course Requirements

 Self-Study Requirements: Student should read the course material prior to taking a closed-book final exam.

 Of the 24-hour CE requirement, 3 hours must be in the subject of ethics and 18 hours must be on topics associated with the license type held.
-The remaining 3 hours are “miscellaneous” and can be taken in any category.
-Excess Ethics and Homeowners hours will only go towards the "miscellaneous" CE requirement.
+Property & Casualty Producers must complete 3 hours on the subject of Homeowners.
+Excess Ethics and Homeowners hours will not count towards the 18 hour license specific CE requirement.